Jcroxford/voting-app/README.md

 * get a favicon
 * figure out how to use debug npm module
 * public and views folders are not currently in use.
 Remove if we end up never needing them
+* learn about how to implement session storage and use it in this app as a means to keep track of polls that a user has voted on.

-## Limitations to Consider
+## Limitations/implementations to Consider
-* user should only be able to vote on a poll once(check and store ip address?)
+* user should only be able to vote on a poll once(check and store ip address?) (look into session storage to accomplish this probably) [disussion](https://forum.freecodecamp.org/t/voting-app-preventing-non-logged-in-users-from-voting-twice/35489/2)
-* create understandable error messages for db tables when invalid input is given
-* handle error for multiple sign up attempts from the same email(find or create?)
-* setup password reset
-* add shareing to social media? (twitter, facebook maybe prepoulate stuff)
+* add sharing to social media? (twitter, facebook maybe prepoulate stuff)
 * passport authentication for github? twitter?
-* paginate all votes view
-* add ability for authenticated user to add poll options to existing poll? maybe maybe not? if not remove from user story.
+* implement real time chart updating?